 Organic Gardening Tips

 Plant your vegetable garden using companion planting.
 Marigolds and hot pepper plants go a long way to deterring bugs from entering your garden.
-For leafy vegetables and tomatoes, surround the roots with cardboard or plastic tubes, as this will keep the dreaded slug from eating on your young vegetables.
+For leafy vegetables and tomatoes, surround the roots with cardboard or plastic tubes, as this will keep the dreaded slug from eating your young vegetables.

 Netting can go a long way to keep flying insects from eating the leaves of young plants and will also discourage moths that lay larvae in your garden.
 Remove all cutworms or other caterpillars by hand immediately, as these can decimate an entire plant overnight.